EGA-archive/beacon2-pi-api/README.md

 Please, go to [B2RI/B2PI docs website](https://b2ri-documentation-demo.ega-archive.org/) to know how to use Beacon v2 Production Implementation.

+## New release beacon v2.0-d4012a4 features added

+* Models plug in.
+Beacon PI now accepts different beacon flavours, based on different model specifications.
+Kicking off with two models: ga4gh beacon v2 default model and EUCAIM.
+* Conf now is not affected by further releases.
+Use your conf and keep it forever.
+* Cross queries between collections and non collections now are ready to be performed at full power.
+* Schema request now working: feel free to request any schema you'd like for beacon to return.
+* Validation on the fly per framework and model(s).
+* Configuration of the entities of each entry type now done by .yml files.
+* Restart of the app when conf files or generic conf is modified (no need to rebuild).
+* Other bug fixes
+* Unit tests expanded, with a total of 313 now.

 ## Main changes from B2RI

 * Handlers of the endpoints are classes, not functions